Orlando Murder & Homicide Defense Lawyer

 Get the Help You Need from Successful Orlando Criminal Lawyers

 Orlando is often considered one of the “murder capitals” in America, leading police and prosecutors to zealously go after homicide charges and put their cases before Orange County juries.
 You need strong, affective representation on your side from experienced, skilled and knowledgeable criminal defense attorneys.
-In Orlando, you have the benefit of representation from a board-certified criminal law specialist with a national reputation in the most serious murder cases.
+In Orlando, you have the benefit of representation from a board-certified criminal defense specialist with a national reputation in the most serious murder cases.
 Call the O’Mara Law Group at 407-634-6604 for a no-cost, confidential consultation on your case.